W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: From the free-field to -algebras

 \subsection{$W$-algebras from the screening operators}

-We are now in position to present a definition of the notion of $W$-algebra based on screening operators.
-It originates from works by Feigin-Frenkel~\cite{FF_KM,FF_QG} in relation to the celebrated (quantum) Drinfeld-Sokolov reduction~\cite{DS,FKW,FF_DS}.
-In this perspective a $W$-algebra is viewed as a subalgebra of the (rank $r$) Heisenberg algebra, subalgebra defined as the intersection of the kernels of the screening operators.
-The embedding of the $W$-algebra into the Heisenberg algebra is called the \textit{Miura map}: we make this more precise here.
-But before that we first need to recall some basic notions of simple and complex Lie algebras.
+We now turn to the definition of $W$-algebras based on these screening operators, which originates from works by Feigin-Frenkel~\cite{FF_KM,FF_QG} in relation with the celebrated (quantum) Drinfeld-Sokolov reduction~\cite{DS,FKW,FF_DS}.
+A $W$-algebra is viewed there as a subalgebra of the (rank $r$) Heisenberg algebra.